 How To Handle Anxiety In Motherhood

-As parents, we face fears that we never thought existed until we had children.
+As parents, you face fears that you never thought existed until you had children.
 Worrying is a normal part of life, and it is definitely a normal part of motherhood.
-However, there comes a time that too much anxiety can hurt us, and that can affect the way we raise and interact with our little ones.
+However, there comes a time that too much anxiety can hurt you, and that can affect the way you raise and interact with your little ones.

 Juggling anxiety while caring for our loved ones can be detrimental to our mental health.
 Read on to learn how to recognize the source of your stress, disarm it, and get the help you need.